 Joovy Nooks are great folding high chairs for those who don’t want to sacrifice higher end features just because they live in small spaces.
 It boosts a big oversized tray that makes meal time easier.
 The best part?
 The tray swings open so you can easily put your baby in.

 A swing open tray may not seem like a big deal but it is.
-Compared to our Ikea high chair, where you have to slide the baby in the leg holes from the top, the Joovy Nook is a dream to use.
+Compared to our other high chair, where you have to slide the baby in the leg holes from the top, our Joovy Nook is a dream to use.
 It is a feature that gets more and more valuable as your kid gets bigger and more opinionated.
 The tray is also fully removable in case your kid wants to be pulled up to the table instead.

 The Nook is more appropriate for families who are okay with getting their high chair “decently clean” instead of “totally spotless.”
 The seat cushion is removable on the Nook for machine washing, but it is not the easiest to get off.
 Like most high chairs, it has some nooks and crannies but I still feel like I can get it clean wiping it down.